Results: Mike Braun wins Indiana Republican senate primary

 CROWN POINT, Ind.
-(WLS) --An independently wealthy businessman who largely self-financed his own campaign has beaten two sitting congressmen to become Indiana's Republican nominee for Senate.
+(WLS) --A wealthy former state lawmaker defeated two congressmen Tuesday in Indiana's Republican Senate primary, ending a bitter campaign dominated by personal attacks that drew national attention for its nasty tone.

-Republican primary voters picked Mike Braun to challenge Joe Donnelly, who is considered one of the Senate's most vulnerable Democrats.
+Republican Mike Braun advances to a November matchup with Democrat Joe Donnelly, who is considered one of the Senate's most vulnerable incumbents.

-Braun ran as an outsider, blasting Reps.
-Todd Rokita and Luke Messer as "career politicians" who failed to follow through on campaign promises.

-It is a race that has gained national headlines but one where President Trump has stayed on the sidelines.

-The primary features two sitting congressman and a former state representative who all have tried to position themselves as the most Trump-like, and the most conservative.
-They have combined for the most TV commercials of any Senate race in the country.
+It was an outcome few expected when Braun launched his campaign in August against the two well established political brands, who have collectively served about 25 years in elected office.

+Braun credited his victory to voter disenchantment with "business as usual" and said he hoped to join other Republican senators who came from outside politics.

+"Donnelly's been very low-key and not very controversial," said Mote.
+"It's a Republican state, but it's hard to beat an incumbent."

+Now Messer, a darling of Indiana's GOP establishment, and Rokita, who has been in elected office since 2003, will both be out of jobs come next year, after giving up their safe Republican seats to run for Senate.

-But in the finals hours of what has been called one of the nastiest Senate races in the country, the republican candidates laid off on the attacks on one another.
+In the finals hours of what has been called one of the nastiest Senate races in the country, the Republican candidates laid off on the attacks on one another.

-Congressmen Todd Rokita, who is from Munster in Lake County, expressed what is the Republican Party's overriding concern regardless of who wins the primary... beating incumbent Democrat Joe Donnelly.
+Rokita, who is from Munster in Lake County, expressed what is the Republican Party's overriding concern regardless of who wins the primary: beating incumbent Democrat Joe Donnelly.

 "We need someone that's tough enough to beat Joe Donnelly because he votes with Bernie Sanders, the avowed socialist, 85 percent of the time and I can't find a Hoosier who thinks Bernie Sanders is right one percent of the time," said Todd Rokita, (R) Candidate for Senate.